Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It really sounds like this group of friends had some lawyers in amongst it.

-Well, it became, I don't really go into it because, I mean,
+Yes, well, it became, I don't really go into it because, I mean, it's one of those ones that there's,

-all the information is slightly hard to find about it but there was it sounds like there was a lot of
+all, the information is slightly hard to find about it.

-work going on behind the scenes and it was an international thing there were people involved
+But it sounds like there was a lot of work going on behind the scenes, and it was an

-which is more of an investigative sort of thing,
+There's another podcast I listened to, which is more of an investigative sort of thing,

 and I'll link to that in the show notes.
+But I really enjoyed that.
+They were trying to track

-But anyway, let's forge on.
+but anyway, let's forge on.

 So the rainbow flag became the kingdom's official flag.